Love and Fear in the Work Place:

 If one can begin to see each and every interaction within the context of love or fear, then one can begin to find acceptance of what is versus what is not.

-When we see ‘what is’, we see an unconditional acceptance and abiding of whatever is going on versus a conditional acceptance, better known as an unmet expectation on the verge of becoming a very expensive and corrosive commodity known as a resentment for what is not meeting our expectation of what we want here and now, in the past, and in the future – all of which is completely out of our sphere of influence to control in any way.
+When we see ‘what is’, we see an unconditional acceptance and abiding of whatever is going on versus a conditional acceptance.
+This conditional response is better known as an unmet expectation on the verge of becoming a very expensive and corrosive commodity known as a resentment for what is not meeting our expectation of what we want here and now, in the past, and in the future – all of which is completely out of our sphere of influence to control in any way.

 Therefore, if one can navigate the shoals of unmet expectations with a healthy regard and acceptance of ‘what is’, one begins to live a life worth living, of lower stress caused by fewer fearful imaginings fueled by imaginary scarcities masquerading as ‘what is not’ and ‘what should/could be’ to fulfill our expectations and thus quell our slipping into resentments which will eventually bring forth a reactive behavior pattern response designed to obscure the painful suffering of being triggered by a childhood trauma played out time and time again with slow or rapid lethality.